Sparks: The best band you’ve never heard of

 More about Sparks

-How have Sparks managed to release 25 albums to date and stay working for over half a century without falling apart like so many other bands?
+How have Sparks released 25 albums to date and stayed working for over half a century without falling apart like so many other bands?
 Perhaps it’s because they are brothers, who have played with a constantly rotating stream of excellent musicians over the years.

 A great place to learn more about Sparks is their 2021 documentary The Sparks Brothers which you can watch here.